ocekico/torbuster/README.md

 ### System

-- Linux (tested on Kali Linux / Debian-based distros)
+- Linux (tested on Kali Linux / Debian-based distros & Arch Linux)
 - Tor daemon running on port `9050`
 - Tor Control Port enabled on port `9051`
 - A terminal with UTF-8 and 24-bit ANSI color support